Taichang Emperor

-The Taichang Emperor (28 August 1582 – 26 September 1620), personal name Zhu Changluo, was the 15th emperor of the Ming dynasty.
+The Taichang Emperor (28 August 1582 – 26 September 1620), personal name Zhu Changluo, was the 15th emperor of the Ming dynasty of China.
 He was the eldest son of the Wanli Emperor and succeeded his father as emperor in 1620.
 His reign came to an abrupt end less than one month after his enthronement when he was found dead one morning in the palace following a bout of diarrhea.
 His reign was the shortest in Ming history.

 Zhu Changluo was born during the tenth year of the Wanli Emperor's reign.
 His mother, Lady Wang, was a servant of the Emperor's mother.
 Lady Wang was promoted, but did not gain the favor of the Wanli Emperor, and the Emperor ignored their son.
 Instead, he favored another concubine, Lady Zheng, and her son, Zhu Changxun.
 The Emperor intended to appoint Zhu Changxun as heir to the throne, but this choice faced strong opposition from the ministers.
-As a result, the matter remained at a standstill for many years due to the stubbornness of both sides.

-In 1601, the Wanli Emperor finally succumbed to the pressure of his mother and the officials, and officially appointed nineteen-year-old Zhu Changluo as heir.
-However, even with this formal recognition, intrigue and the Emperor's dissatisfaction with the succession persisted.
-In 1615, the court was rocked by scandal when a man named Zhang Chai armed himself with a wooden staff and broke into the Forbidden City, specifically targeting Zhu Changluo's palace.
-While the initial investigation deemed him insane, another investigator suggested the involvement of two eunuchs close to Lady Zheng.
-Both eunuchs were swiftly executed, but speculation about the true perpetrators of the plot continued to circulate.
+Due to the stubbornness of both sides, the matter remained at a standstill for many years.
+Under pressure from his mother and officials, the Emperor formally appointed the nineteen-year-old Zhu Changluo as heir in 1601, but schemes against the heir persisted at court.
+This tension culminated in a serious incident in 1615 that threatened the heir's safety and raised suspicions about the involvement of figures close to Lady Zheng.

 The Wanli Emperor died on 18 August 1620, and Zhu Changluo officially ascended the throne as the Taichang Emperor on 28 August.
 However, just a few days after his coronation, he fell ill and died on 26 September, despite attempts at treatment.
 The Taichang Emperor's eldest son, Zhu Youjiao, was then enthroned as the Tianqi Emperor.
 The death of the relatively young emperor sparked suspicion, speculation, and recrimination among different court factions.